Summertime Sadness: Reception

 The video received generally favorable reviews from critics.
 Crystal Bell, a blogger for Huffington Post, called the video an "ode to Instagram," and compared it to Del Rey's previous videos.
 Carrie Battan of Pitchfork Media wrote, that "it's certainly no seven-minute re-enactment of the life of the Kennedy family, but it still offers the trademark LDR touch.
 Instagram-like footage, very forlorn faces, possible suicide attempts, and a very special guest."
-Jenna Hally Rubenstein, of MTV's Buzzworthy blog, considers that the coral-smoked scenes are Del Rey in the afterlife, post-suicide, saying it may be unlikely as, "the clip closes with an image of Lana and her ghost walking alone down an empty road."
+Jenna Hally Rubenstein, of MTV's Buzzworthy blog, considers that the coral-smoked scenes are Del Rey in the afterlife, post-suicide, saying it may be unlikely as "the clip closes with an image of Lana and her ghost walking alone down an empty road."
 Further, she said, "Sad, sad times, y'all.
 But then again what else did you expect from a Lana video?
 Sunshine, glitter and ice cream cones?
 Probably not."
 Brennan Carley of Billboard noted that "keeping the buzz alive while sticking with sepia-tones and a healthy dose of melodramatics, Lana Del Rey probes a crumbling relationship in the music video [...] the video traces the women's relationship with spliced together film bits – much like the effects used in her earlier efforts – and foggy scenes of the stars pouting and glancing seductively over their shoulders."
 Spin magazine writer Marc Hogan found that the video recalled Del Rey's breakout video for "Video Games".
 He added, that "more provocative, though, is the hint of romance-gone-sour between Del Rey and the character played by actress Jaime King.
 Because this is a Lana Del Rey video, it's not spoiling anything to say there's a Thelma and Louise-like twist."
 Entertainment website Spinner called the visual "weird.
 It's beautifully shot, sepia-soaked and melodramatic.
 The singer's bestie, played by the very lovely actress Jamie King, is also pretty sad about summer ending."
 Tyler Monroe, writing for AUX, called the video "indistinguishable nothingness", adding "I don't think Lana Del Rey is even trying anymore."

 Live performances

 In 2012, Del Rey performed "Summertime Sadness" at the Irving Plaza, along with "Million Dollar Man", while drenched in purple lights.
-New York Times writer Bradley Sterns described Lana Del Rey's vocal style during the Irving Plaza performance as "lounge singer crooning".
+New York Times writer Bradley Sterns described Del Rey's vocal style during the Irving Plaza performance as "lounge singer crooning".
 Along with "Million Dollar Man" and "Summertime Sadness", Del Rey also sang "Video Games", "Born to Die", "Lolita", and "Without You".

-Miley Cyrus covered the song for BBC Radio1's Live Lounge.
+Miley Cyrus covered the song for BBC Radio 1's Live Lounge.

+Marc Almond also covered the song for BBC's Radio 2 Piano Room series on 11 July 2024.